 As partners look to secure opportunities and deals, we often find ourselves saying yes to everything.
 This is setting yourself up for guaranteed failure.
 If a supplier asks you if you have the capability of doing something that you truly know you cannot achieve, remember you can always say no and discuss other solutions to their problem.
-It all goes back to being honest and never overpromising your abilities.
+It all goes back to being honest in the supplier relationship and never overpromising your abilities.

 5. Be fair with your suppliers

-If the supplier feels that they are not being treated fairly they may be unhappy with the relationship and not perform to the requirements of the agreement.
+If the supplier feels that they are not being treated fairly they may be unhappy with the supplier relationship and not perform to the requirements of the agreement.
 If the buyer feels that they are being treated unfairly they may resent having the agreement with the supplier and look to source elsewhere.
 This is not to say that either party should roll over for every requirement of the other.
-Fair means being treated reasonably based on the requirements of the contract and relationship.
+Fair means being treated reasonably based on the requirements of the contract and the supplier relationship.

 6. Identify and monitor any risks

 Every business faces risks but it’s best to identify and monitor potential issues in the supply chain in advance so that you can mitigate threats to your business.
 Therefore, you should work collaboratively with your suppliers to identify possible risks in your working relationship and the best ways to manage them proactively.
-Failing to do this or being under-prepared could generate some unwelcome surprises which have the potential to fracture the relationship.
+Failing to do this or being under-prepared could generate some unwelcome surprises which have the potential to fracture the supplier relationship.

 7. Understand and honour contractual obligations